-Business Planning Tips: "Selling a Business?
+Business Planning Alert: "Selling a Business?
 Prepare for Legal Due Diligence"

 The activity level for mergers and acquisitions in the middle market surely will recover as the world adjusts to COVID-19 and related consequences.
 If a business owner hopes or needs to market the business for sale, or to raise capital, whether during or after the recovery, there will be a premium on being prepared to do so.
 One aspect of all businesses that often needs attention, but commonly fails to get it (except hurriedly at the last minute when a third party asks for something), is the condition of the legal records associated with the business (another important consideration is the condition of the business’s financial records, which we addressed in a prior bulletin).